johanhenriksson/goworld/README.md

 Yet another attempt at building a basic OpenGL 3D engine from scratch, this time in Go.
 The goal is to create a engine capable of producing *some* kind of *passable* graphics with a coherent art style.
 So far, the style is based around colored voxels.

 **Features:**
-- Voxel World demo, with basic player physics and an editable, persistent world.
+- Voxel editor demo with basic player physics
 - Deferred Rendering Pipeline
 - Directional Lights
 - Directional Shadows